Sfuborisw/JAVA-GLPOO-3A-FRANCESCHINI/readme.md

 ==============

-What we going to do :
+What we are going to do :
 =====================

-We are hoping to create Fractal Tree in function of LOTO results
+We are hoping to create Fractal Tree in function of LOTO results.

 TODO LIST :
 ===========